QUIQQER/calendar/README.md

 ![QUIQQER Calendar](bin/images/Readme.jpg)

-QUIQQER Kalender
+QUIQQER Calendar
 ========

-Kalender Plugin - Verwaltung von Terminen
+Calendar Plugin - Manage Events

-Paketname:
+Package Name:

     quiqqer/calendar

-Features (Funktionen)
+Features
 --------

-- JavaScript Kalender Control
+- JavaScript Calendar Control
-- Externe Kalender (z.B.
-Google Kalender) in QUIQQER anzeigen
+- Display external calendars (e.g. Google Calendar) inside QUIQQER
-- Verwaltung und Darstellung von Terminen
-- Spezielle Seitentypen und Bricks für Kalender und Termine
+- Manage and display your events
+- Special sitetypes and bricks for calendars

 Installation
 ------------

-Der Paketname ist: quiqqer/calendar

-Mitwirken
+Package name is: `quiqqer/calendar`

+Contribute
 ----------
 - Issue Tracker: https://dev.quiqqer.com/quiqqer/calendar/issues
 - Source Code: https://dev.quiqqer.com/quiqqer/calendar/tree/master

 Support
 -------

-Falls Sie Fehler gefunden, Wünsche oder Verbesserungsvorschläge haben, können Sie uns gern per Mail an support@pcsg.de darüber informieren.
-Wir werden versuchen auf Ihre Wünsche einzugehen bzw. diese an die zuständigen Entwickler des Projektes weiterleiten.

-Lizenz
+If you found any flaws, have any wishes or suggestions you can send an email to [support@pcsg.de](mailto:support@pcsg.de) to inform us about your concerns.
+We will try to respond to your request and forward it to the responsible developer.

+License
 -------
+PCSG QL-1.0, CC BY-NC-SA 4.0